alefore/weblog/immutable-avl-trees.md

 is true by definition of the "append" operation (all elements in the second tree come immediately after those in the first).

-To append two non-empty trees, let x be the last element in the first of the trees and A a copy of the first tree with x removed.
-We can compute x and generate A in logarithmic runtime.
-Our new task is to append two trees A and B with x in-between, as in:
+To append two non-empty trees, let `x` be the last element in the first of the trees and `A` an AVL tree equivalent to the first tree with `x` removed.
+We can compute `x` and generate `A` in logarithmic runtime.
+Our new task is to append two trees `A` and `B` with `x` in-between, as in:

       x
      / \
     A   B

-Obviously, we can't just return such a tree, since A and B may have vastly different depths.
-Instead, we pick the deepest of the two trees and descend in it always taking the same branch (left or right), until we find a subtree that is equal in depth to the smallest subtree (of A and B).
-For example, if A is taller than B, we descend on A always picking the right branch (i.e., the elements at the end of A).
+Obviously, we can't just return such a tree, since `A` and `B` may have vastly different depths.
+Instead, we pick the deepest of the two trees and descend in it always taking the branch (left or right) that moves us towards the center, until we find a subtree that is equal in depth to the smallest subtree (of A and `B`).
+For example, if `A` is taller than `B`, we descend on `A` always picking the right branch (i.e., the elements at the end of `A`).
 This is also a logarithmic operation (since the depth of the trees grows logarithmically).

-Suppose that A is equal to the following tree (where C, E, F, and G are subtrees that I didn't fully expand) and that its G subtree has the same depth as B:
+Suppose that `A` is equal to the following tree (where `C`, `E`, `F`, and `G` are subtrees that I didn't fully expand) and that its `G` subtree has the same depth as `B`:

       o
      / \